 Register your business name before somebody else does

-Use Hootsuite to manage your Twitter experience and scheduling of Tweets
+Use Hootsuite to manage your Twitter experience and schedule your Tweets

 Tweet a lot and don’t let your account become inactive (as the Twitter team may remove it without warning)